 I was in no major hurry, a slow plod up the 500 m to the saddle, then, with the wind getting up I was straight over the other side, through the tussock, it is well above the tree line.
 Then there is some rock hopping, more tussock, short stretch of stunted mountain beech forest then out onto a massive slip, a major avalanche route.

 That set the pulse racing, a sense of urgency as I contemplated all the house-sized rocks precariously perched high up the slope.
-You spend some time going down the narrow channel of a gully but eventually you do climb back into the forest.
+You spend some time going down the narrow channel of a gully but eventually, you do climb back into the forest.

-Down at the river I had some lunch, I’m the Muesli Bar Kid, and a hunter, complete with fearsome-looking weapon, strolled past.
+Down at the river I had some lunch, I’m the Muesli Bar Kid, and a hunter, complete with a fearsome-looking weapon, strolled past.
 He was camped just 500 m up the East Sabine, no deer yet sighted but there was deer sign around.
 He was on his lonesome and hadn’t seen anyone for about 24 hours so enjoyed our chat until it started raining.

-I chatted to a couple of German guys who were friendly and wanting to know about the Alpine Route that they were contemplating.
+I chatted to a couple of German guys who were friendly and wanted to know about the Alpine Route that they were contemplating.
 But after five minutes, a couple of heads appeared through the window, two more, eventually eight in all.